primitivefinance/arbiter-dispute-game/specification.md

 # Dispute Game Simulation Specifications

 This document aims to dial in on a specification and scope for the Primitive team to audit the Dispute Game with Arbiter simulations.
-For the purpose of this document we consider a `Claim` to be a move in the dispute game.
+For the purpose of this document we consider a `Claim` to be a move in the Dispute Game.

-## Scope
-We propose to define two core deliverables for the OP labs team.
-Both deliverables will evolve from this repository.
-- A report of our findings and analysis of the dispute game located in the `security_report` directory.

-- A simulation of the dispute game located in the `src` directory.
-We want to run 100M Sims on a (single or many) connon trace (on average 1.5b instructions) with at least 5 agent behaviors.
-Each Cannon trace (which we can run as many simulations as we want on) takes about 45 minutes to solve.
-The [Simulation Specification](#simulation-specification) section defines the simulation details below.

 ## The Dispute Game
-The fault-proof dispute game is an interactive proof system used to prove the validity of the layer two states on layer one.
+The fault-proof *dispute game is an interactive proof* system used to prove the validity of the layer two states on layer one.
+Fault proofs can be created by the dispute game for any Fault proof VM (FVM) and Fault Proof Program(FPP).
+We will be simulating the Op-Program with the cannon VM.
 Any number of players can play the game.
 The game has a 7-day chess clock and terminates when the clock runs out.
 Each player moves by making a `Claim` (see dispute game interface) about an index in a cannon execution trace.
 If no opposing move is made, the claim implicitly resolves to true.